George5555ish/soteria-website/README.md

 ---

-Built with ❤️ for the Soteria Church community
+Built with ❤️ for the Soteria Bible Church community